Raza94-git/Machine-Learning/README.md

 Forecast future trends with Time Series Forecasting.

 Evaluate model performance using metrics such as accuracy, precision, recall, RMSE, and more.

-# 🌟 Contributions
-Contributions are welcome!
-Feel free to submit pull requests if you want to add new projects, improve existing ones, or share your own insights.